 40 CFR 257.84(b)(2)(i) requires the annual inspection report to include a summary of changes in facility geometry since the previous annual inspection.
 During Golder's site observations, the geometry of the facility was found to be in general conformance with the design.
-Since the previous annual inspection, the CCR deposition area (north of the facility access road) has progressed west.
-In addition, the extents of the CCR fill south of the facility access road have been extended to the west.
-This was accomplished by cutting down the grades at the east end of the fill and pushing material to the west, making the overall grades more gradual as a first step towards establishing eventual closure grades.
-The approximate limit of CCR placement in the facility at the time of the inspection is shown in Appendix A.
+Since the previous annual inspection, the CCR deposition area (north of the facility access road) has remained in generally the same location, with relatively minor increases in height due to limited waste placement in 2021.
+The approximate limit of CCR placement in the facility at the time of the visual observation is shown in Appendix A.